jakubklinger/HR-Analytics/README.md

 📊**Top earning employee in each department**

 ## 🎯Business Question
-Who is the best earning employee in each department?
-This calculation can help in evaluating the
+Who is the highest-earning employee in each department?
+This calculation can help in evaluating the wages across all departments.

 ## 🔍 Approach

-The analysis was performed in three steps:
-1. CTE was used to create temporary values for reference.
+1. CTE was used to create temporary values for reference
-2. Next subquery was established to rank the employees by their wages using the window function.
+2. Rank the employees within each department by their wages using the window function
-3. Group the results by the department name.
+3. Showing the highest record (rank num = 1) for each department (employee with the highest salary)

 ## 💻 SQL Query
 ```sql
 WITH employee_wages AS (